gristlekinginc/metsci-site-v2/src/pages/privacy-policy.md

 ## 4. Your Rights

-You can request to view, update, or delete your data at any time by contacting us at [privacy@meteoscientific.com](mailto:privacy@meteoscientific.com).
+You can request to view, update, or delete your data at any time by contacting us via the [Contact page](/contact).

 ## 5. Third-Party Services